 - A refund

-Remember to ask airline representatives about these entitlements if your plans change.
-They are obligated to inform you about your rights when there’s a significant delay or cancellation.
+Don’t forget to inquire with airline staff about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Lauda Europe Flight Delay Compensation

-Flight delays from Lauda Europe can be very frustrating.
-However there’s a bright side: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Lauda Europe can be really annoying.
+However there’s a silver lining: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are on your side.
-You could get up to €600 per person.
-What counts is when you arrive, not when you depart.
+Regulations in the UK and EU are in your favor.
+You could be eligible for up to €600 per person.
+What matters is when you reach your destination, not when you depart.
 So monitor your arrival time if you want to seek flight delay compensation.

 The amount you receive depends on how far you’re flying.
-A brief trip won’t be compensated as highly as a long one, even if they’re both delayed equally.
+A short flight won’t get you as much money as a long one, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |